Msony55/-LGMVIP-Web-Development-Task-1/README.md

 # LGMVIP-Web-Development

-LGM VIRTUAL INTERNSHIP PROGRAM 2021 in which i have two project/task.
+LGM VIRTUAL INTERNSHIP PROGRAM 2021 in which i have done two project/task.
 I have done this internship by [let's GrowMore](https://letsgrowmore.in/opportunities/).
 <ol>
     <li>In first task i have to make html, css and JS website.</li>
     <li>In Second task i have to make React JS page in which i have to fetch backend data.
 The api is provided by GrowMore</li>